 - absent periods in women

-- iron deficiency anemia
+- iron deficiency anaemia

 Accuracy of BMI

 Muscle weighs more than fat.
-Very muscular people, such as heavyweight boxers, weight trainers and athletes, may be a healthy weight even though their BMI is classed as obese.
+Very muscular people, such as heavyweight boxers, weight trainers and athletes may be a healthy weight even though their BMI is classed as obese.